0x1eef/xchan.rb/README.md

 __2.__

-The following example sends a message from the parent process to the child process, unlike the first example that sent messages from the child process to the parent process:
+The following example sends a object from the parent process to the child process, unlike the first example that sent objects from the child process to the parent process:

 ```ruby